hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         to optimize solar charge effectivity for EV.
 Based on ESP8266 board.
                         Build:  env:tasmota4M-rule  oder env:tasmota4M-script (script untested!)

-- UCO_tasmotix-sml:     A simple smart meter reader and data logger to SD-card for dedicated smart meters I have access to.
+- UCO_SML-logger:       A simple smart meter reader and data logger to SD-card for dedicated smart meters I have access to.
 Based on ESP8266 board.
                         Build:  env:tasmota4M-script  only
                         Work in progress .....